dialogic-godot/dialogic/README.md

 ## Changelog
 ### 🆕 v0.8 - WIP
  - Moved the theme editor tool icon to the left
+ - Themes:
+    - Added a color background as an option
  - In game dialog:
     - Change timeline event is now working
     - Audio event can play sounds